ksharp-lang/ksharp-doc/docs/rfc/0001-typesystem.md

 :::note Note

-Labels has meaning on tuples and unions, for the other types they are informative.
+Labels have meaning on tuples and unions, for the other types they are informative.

 :::